Calvary girls rout Cumberland Valley, 5-0, on Senior Night

 Calvary had a 28-3 edge in shots and 3-0 in corner kicks.

-Calvary was at Shalom on Tuesday and is at Heritage on Thursday at 4:30 p.m.
+Calvary visited Shalom on Tuesday and is at Heritage on Thursday at 4:30 p.m.